 These Proviz gloves are touch-screen compatible with a lovely fleecy inner material that keeps you warm but is also breathable, so your hands don't get too clammy.
 The backs of the gloves are made of reflective material, making the runner really clearly visible to motorists and other road users.
 The cuffs of the gloves are quite firmly elasticated, which keeps them in place or allows you to tuck in long sleeves so not a mm of skin is exposed to the winter air.

-Sweaty Betty Swiftie Run Gloves
+Sweaty Betty Swiftie Pace Gloves

-Swiftie Run Gloves
+Sweaty Betty Swiftie Pace Gloves

-Sizes Best for multisporters
+• Best for waterproofing

-If you’re looking for a lighter, thinner layer that will still keep your mits toasty warm, Sweaty Betty’s Swiftie gloves are the complete package.
+If you’re looking for a lighter, thinner layer that will still keep your mits toasty warm, Sweaty Betty’s Swiftie Pace gloves are the complete package.
 On the outside, the material is buttery soft, while the inner is more of a fleece-like material for warmth.
 Fit wise, our tester reported them feeling like a second skin, with just enough stretch to be able to move all your fingers as normal.
 They also come in S, M and L sizes so you can find the best fit for you.

 Kiprun Running 500 Black Tactile Gloves V2